Skip to main content

 The Cellular Cost of Sleep Deprivation

 The impact of sleep loss on testosterone is quantifiable and significant.
-Research from the University of Chicago Medical Center revealed that restricting sleep to under five hours per night for just one week reduced in healthy young men by an amount equivalent to aging 10 to 15 years.
+Research from the University of Chicago Medical Center revealed that restricting sleep to under five hours per night for just one week reduced testosterone levels in healthy young men by an amount equivalent to aging 10 to 15 years.

 This is a profound acceleration of hormonal aging.
 The consequences extend beyond sexual health, affecting muscle mass, bone density, mood, and cognitive function.
 Low testosterone levels are associated with reduced vigor and well-being, feelings that are often attributed to simple tiredness but are, in fact, symptoms of an underlying endocrine disruption.